 Carlo Antonio Villanueva is a Filipino-American performing artist living and working in New York.
-His work in performance and choreography follows deep interests in Form and mischief.
+His work in performance and choreography follows deep interests in Form, effort, mindfulness, and mischief.

-Carlo teaches Dance at Mason Gross School of the Arts at Rutgers University, and is the Company Manager of Kyle Marshall Choreography.
+Carlo teaches Dance at Mason Gross School of the Arts at Rutgers University, with great joy.
+Read more about his teaching here.

 PHOTO: Dusty St. Amand